mobxjs/mobx/docs/refguide/autorun.md

 Energy level: 0
 ```

-As you can see in the example, both `autorun` functions run once when they are initialized --
-this is all you would see without the `for` loop.
-This accounts for the
+As you can see in the first two lines of the output above, both `autorun` functions run once when they are initialized.
+This is all you would see without the `for` loop.
-first two lines of the output.

 Once we run the `for` loop to change the `energyLevel` with the `reduceEnergy`
-action we see a new log entry each time an `autorun` function observes a
+action, we see a new log entry every time an `autorun` function observes a
-change to its observable state:
+change in its observable state.

--   For the "Energy level" function this is each time the observable property `energyLevel` changes, so 10 times.
+1. For the _"Energy level"_ function, this is every time the `energyLevel` observable changes, 10 times in total.

--   For the "Now I'm hungry" function it's each time the `isHungry` computed
+2. For the _"Now I'm hungry"_ function, this is every time the `isHungry` computed
-    changes; so only once.
+    changes, only one time.

 ## Reaction